 Using a Chimney Starter:

 A chimney starter or charcoal chimney is one of the easiest ways anyone can start a charcoal fire.
-It is a cylindrical shaped metal container with no top or bottom, and there are vents made in the form of holes all around the cylinder for air to pass through.
+It is a cylindrical-shaped metal container with no top or bottom, and there are vents made in the form of holes all around the cylinder for air to pass through.
 One of the main advantages of a chimney starter is the absence of starter fluid while lighting the fire.

-The few steps to follow for starting a fire in a charcoal chimney include putting a layer of dry scrunched newspaper or any form or paper at the bottom.
-However, if you find yourself missing this element and are unable to find any kind of paper where you are, all that needs to be done is gathering a handful of dry twigs to use as the starter.
+The few steps to follow for starting a fire in a charcoal chimney include putting a layer of dry scrunched newspaper or any form of paper at the bottom.
+However, if you find yourself missing this element and are unable to find any kind of paper where you are, all that needs to be done is gather a handful of dry twigs to use as the starter.
 The aim of using paper or twigs is to provide the charcoal with a giant-sized matchstick, which can stay lit long enough for the coal to be able to catch the flames.

 Using Lighter Fluid:

 Another easy way to start a charcoal fire is to use lighter fluid.
-The steps for this are as simple as putting your charcoal in a pile in the grill and pouring lighter fluid on top of them.
+The steps for this are as simple as putting your charcoal in a pile in the built in charcoal grill and pouring lighter fluid on top of them.
 However, it is crucial to be extremely careful when working with lighter fluid as it is highly flammable and can cause a tremendous amount of damage if precautions are not taken.

 It is essential to use a long match or a grill lighter when lighting a fire using lighter fluid.
 It is also crucial to keep in mind not to pour the fluid onto already burning flames and to keep the fluid container away from the fire and hot grill.
 Often individuals can get excited about the first fire they have made and forget these simple precautionary tips causing harm to themselves or others near the grill.